Unified-Robots/T2VLP/README.md

 The official data and video links can be found in [link](https://github.com/m-bain/webvid).
 We have prepared the captions of this dataset and the corresponding data can be found in [link](https://github.com/m-bain/webvid).
 For the corresponding videos, you can download them via the script in [link](https://github.com/m-bain/webvid).
 After that, you need to uniformly extract 12 frames for each video clip.
 Finally, you need to run the script `python3 frozen_tfrecord.py` to process the extracted frames.
-It should be mention that the variables including "input_dir_path" and "output_dir" should be modified as needed.
+It should be mentioned that the variables including "input_dir_path" and "output_dir" should be modified as needed.

 ## Pre-training based on WebVid-2.5M